galli-leo/Testfighter/README.md

 #####What is planned:

+- Fix AutoUpdater and Integrate with Github releases (Necessary for first release)
+- BetaUploader Delete unecessary files (Necessary for first release)
-- Github script for UE4 games
+- Github script for UE4 games (Necessary for first release)
 - New UI for both client and server
 - Login or beta key requirement
 - Stats